jpieringer/javaquery/README.md

 ## Options
 *-analyze <paths separated with ;>*
 Analyze the specified source directories and store the simplified AST in the database.
 Omit this parameter if the database of the last analysis should be used.

+*-dependencies <paths separated with;>*
+The specified dependency source directories and jar files are used for type resolution.
+This parameter is only evaluated if the -analyze parameter is used.

 *-query <cypher query>*
 Specify the cypher query that should be executed against the simplified AST.
 Omit this parameter if only the source code should be parsed and stored in the database.